cywarriors/verifAI/docs/garak_integration.md

 # Garak Integration Guide

-This guide explains how to integrate and use [Garak](https://github.com/leondz/garak) - an LLM security testing framework - with SecureAI.
+This guide explains how to integrate and use [Garak](https://github.com/leondz/garak) - an LLM security testing framework - with verifAI.

 ## What is Garak?